ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 > [!warning]
 >
-> It is not possible to use a failover IP (/32) directly in the vRack.
-To use a failover IP, it must be [configured on a public interface](#additionalipmoderoute) and cannot be directly integrated into the vRack.
+> It is not possible to use a Addtionnal IP (/32) directly in the vRack.
+To use a Additionnal IP, it must be [configured on a public interface](#additionalipmoderoute) and cannot be directly integrated into the vRack.
 >

 #### Requirements